mojaloop/documentation/docs/product/features/workstreams/core.md

 | Sam Kummary | Shashi Hirugade<br>Juan Correa |

 ## Latest Update (Summary)
-The codebase for 17.2.0 passes ~80% of automated tests across eight major collections; remaining tests are blocked by security-related changes to the Testing Toolkit.
+The codebase for 17.2.0 RC passes ~80% of automated tests across eight major collections; remaining tests are blocked by security-related changes to the Testing Toolkit.
 Once resolved, and once all security vulnerabilities are cleared, the release will proceed.

 Version 17.2.0 will deliver:
 - Major performance enhancements